-During the coronavirus public health emergency, local Social Security offices may be closed to public or be more difficult to acces, but many services are available online and over the phone.
+During the coronavirus public health emergency, local Social Security offices may be closed to public, but many services are available online and over the phone.
 This fact sheet is available in English and Spanish at www.shiphelp.org/covid-19.
 It explains how to apply online and what to do if you are unable to apply online.